ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 tuning files use `name` alone, and locations with no defined coordinates (e.g. the level exit) continue to use `name` and omit `pos`.

-`keys` lists all the keys held by the player, and is used by the logic tuner to update its understanding of whether the location is reachable.
-If present but empty, it means the location is reachable without any keys.
+`keys` lists all prerequisites in the format described in [regions.md](./regions.md#extended-keylist-format).
+In normal play this is just a list of all keys held by the player, but can be edited by the logic maintainer post hoc if needed.

 `region`, if present, is the name of the location's enclosing subregion defined by `AP-REGION`.
 In this case the reachability information for the region as a